 Further advice on the process is provided in the Department for Communities and Local Government document 'Larger Home Extensions: Neighbour Consultation Scheme'.

-Visit Obtain Advice on Planning Matters for assistance on how to establish whether your proposal is permitted development.
+Visit our advice page for assistance on how to establish whether your proposal is permitted development.